 - a Brexit Loan Scheme of €300m to SMEs for short-term working capital needs; - retaining 9% VAT rate for tourism sector; - an additional €3 million to enable the recruitment of a further 40-50 staff as part of the Department of Business Enterprise and Innovation's 'Boots on the Ground'.
-This will bring the total additional Brexit related posts in the Department and across the Agencies to 100 in 2018; - companies with trade diversification post-Brexit; and - a €25m loan scheme for the agri-food sector.
+This will bring the total additional Brexit related posts in the Department and across the Agencies to 100 in 2018; - the opening of six new Missions (4 Embassies and 2 Consulates) in Asia, the Americas and the Middle East to assist Irish companies with trade diversification post-Brexit; and - a €25m loan scheme for the agri-food sector.